 Bio

 Pilar Lagos (b.1986, Santiago, Chile) is a Honduran visual artist raised between Honduras and Egypt.
-Some recent group exhibitions include Myths and Legends of the World at Miami International Fine Arts (Miami, FL); Brooklyn Waterfront Artists Coalition (Brooklyn, NY); Empathy & Alchemy pop-up show at Living Gallery (Brooklyn, NY), the Atlantic Gallery (New York, NY) and The Hewitt Gallery of Art (New York, NY).
+Some recent group exhibitions include the SVACE Summer Showcase at the School of Visual Arts (New York, NY), Myths and Legends of the World at Miami International Fine Arts (Miami, FL); Brooklyn Waterfront Artists Coalition (Brooklyn, NY); the Atlantic Gallery (New York, NY) and The Hewitt Gallery of Art (New York, NY).

 In 2023, Pilar was selected as a mentee at New York Foundation for the Arts (NYFA) Immigrant Artist Mentoring Program.
 Pilar was an artist in residence at Vermont Studio Center in Johnson, VT (March 2024).
+She will be an artist in residence at Directangle Press (November 2024) and Zea Mays Printmaking (April/May 2025).
 Pilar is also a co-founder of Immaterial Projects, an artist-run curatorial collective.

 She lives and works in Long Island City, NY.